 But do you know what it's like to be crucified?
-How does one die from a few nails to the extremities?
+How does one expire from a few nails to the extremities?
 The answers may surprise you.

 Four Nails Are Driven Into Your Body

-This would not only ensure that the body itself wouldn't come loose from the planks but also that the victim could not try to escape, as the median nerve was often severed, which paralyzed the victim's hands.
-Then, a nail was driven through each ankle, anchoring the legs to the cross.
+This would not only ensure that the body itself wouldn't come loose from the planks but also that the victim could not try to escape.
+The median nerve was often severed, which immobilized the victim's hands.
+Then, a nail was driven through each foot, anchoring the legs to the cross.

 Your Muscles Are Strained More Than You Can Imagine

 That's because all of your body weight is resting on those few nails, which stresses all your muscles, joints, and ligaments.
-Your limbs overextend.
-And it's going to get much, much worse.
+As a result, the limbs overextend.

 Your Breathing Slows Immensely